+Propane tanks are staples in many homes.
+These tanks are commonly used with barbecue pits.
 Propane is a heavy gas that causes explosions in the same way as natural gas.
-In some instances, propane tanks have been associated with the faulty equipment.
+In some instances, propane tanks have been associated with faulty equipment.
 Tubes or faulty valves can leak into the air and eventually explode.
-Propane tanks are staples in many homes and are commonly used with barbecue pits.

 There are several scenarios that can lead to a plant explosion.
 For example, fires and natural disasters can trigger explosions.
 However, a majority of explosions that occur in the workplace are because of the negligence of the plant’s owners, supervisors or fellow employee.
 Most plant explosions are preventable.

-Some of the most common reasons for plant blasts include:
+Some of the most common reasons for plant explosions include:

 - Improper maintenance or other equipment